infosec-ucalgary/magpieCTF-2023/challenges/reverse-engineering/Take-a-wild-guess/README.md

 ### Author: Ned Liu

 ## Description
 We got a copy of the code to a top secret vault.
 Unfortunately we do not have the password.
-Could we try to unlock it and possibly get a flag on the way?
+Could you try to unlock it and possibly get a flag on the way?

 ## Hints
 1. There are some really long strings in the code.
 I wonder what they mean.
 2. It looks like it is comparing something with a string in the program.
-I wonder what could that be?
+I wonder what that could be?

 ## Solution
 1. Looking at the reverse binary, we can see there is a long string being (split into 4 parts).
 If we look closer, it is all the possible characters for base 64 encoding.